Bridging Foundational Literacy Skills – Grades 4 and 5

 2. Read Decodable Texts—Tap and Blend to Solve Unknown Words

-Read, reread, reread, and reread decodable passages.
-Talk about the stories as a quick comprehension check.
+To build fluency, read, reread, reread, and reread decodable passages.
+At the same time, talk about the stories as a quick comprehension check.

-• Have your child read the passage independently, repeating the reading until it becomes fluent.
-Ensure your child continues pointing so you can confirm they are reading, not reciting from memory.
+Finally, have your child read the passage independently, repeating it until they become fluent.
+During this step, ensure your child continues pointing so you can confirm they are reading, not reciting from memory.

-• Optional: Ask your child to highlight words that contain the new phonics pattern, and assess spelling on the pattern.
+Optional: Ask your child to highlight words that contain the new phonics pattern, and then assess spelling on the pattern.

 As an Amazon Associate, I earn from qualifying purchases.